sageil/crewai-docker-image/README.md

 ```

 > [!TIP]
-> if you leave out the `P` empty of completely remove `-e P=<project_name>` from the command, a default crew will be created with the name default_crew.
+> if you leave out the `P` completely `-e P=<project_name>` from the command, a default crew will be created with the name default_crew.

-2. From your container shell, navigate to your project directory/src/crew.py and import `Ollama` by adding `from langchain_community.llms import Ollama`
+2. Once the container starts, from your container shell, navigate to your project directory/src/crew.py and import `Ollama` by adding `from langchain_community.llms import Ollama`
 3. Configure your crew to use your local llm by adding

 ```python